 @. output = 2 * x

 output .= 2 .* xCompared to a for-loop, the method using .= provides a simpler syntax.
-This is why, when the function performance! is simple enough as in our example, it's common to directly express the updates via broadcasting inside the inner for-loop.
-This possibility also enables implementing the update via a built-in in-place function.
+This is why, when the function performance! is simple enough as in our example, it's common to avoid its definition and directly insert it into the inner for-loop.
+The possibility also enables implementing the update via a built-in in-place function.
 For instance, the function map! can be used with this purpose.

 nr_days = 30